daniwk/app-scaling-keda/blog.md

 [Screenshot/gif]

 You can also view your resources by using `k9s`.
-You can use the following commands to view your resource
+You can use the following commands to view your resource:
 - View pods in namespace: `:namespace` and selecting `autoscale-demo`.
 - View deployments: `:deploy`
 - View jobs: `:job`